-Show the first screen of the app, and tell children that you will be hearing the next chapter of The Allen Adventure.
-Remind children that as you read the story there will be things to do, and time to talk about the story in the group.
+Show the first screen of the iPad or Android tablet, and tell children that you will be hearing the next chapter of The Allen Adventure.
+Remind children that as you read the story there will be things to do and time to talk about the story in the group.
 Jump to Chapter 4 in the menu.